Role-Based Access Control (RBAC) - Amazon ElastiCache for Redis

 Managing User Groups with the Console and CLI

-You can create user groups to organize and control access of users to one or more replication groups, as shown following.
+You can create user groups to organize and control access of users to one or more caches, as shown following.

 Use the following procedure to manage user groups using the console.